-This fantastic route passes iconic high country huts, climbs one of Victoria’s most challenging ascents, and traverses one of the alpine region’s most spectacular ridges.
+This fantastic route passes iconic high country huts, climbs one of Victoria’s most challenging ascents, and traverses The Razorback, one of the alpine region’s most spectacular ridges.
 Its 29 kilometre length includes tough descents and ascents, as well as the opportunity to stride out some quick kilometres on relatively easy terrain.
 And with easy access on the Great Alpine Road near Mount Hotham, this one is well worth checking out.

 Important Warning on the Epic Circuits Series:

 These circuits are for experts only.
 As well as being long, these circuits cover rugged terrain in remote environments.
 You need to be physically and mentally capable, as well as being experienced and competent in the outdoors, and carrying all the necessary equipment and supplies.
 You should know how to navigate, and will need to take heed of weather conditions.

 Some parties may prefer to complete these circuits in two or three days.
 Although not described here, all of the circuits do provide great overnight camping options.